 Seriously, stop reading.
 You’re only going to get upset and that won’t help anyone.
 Your time is valuable and you might as well do something else.
 I won’t take it personally.

-The Issue Is Not Access–The Issue Is The Quality Of Your Work
+It’s Not Your Network – It’s The Quality Of Your Work

 If you are having trouble getting in the room, the problem is almost certainly that your work is simply not good enough… yet.